Qqwy/Jux/readme.md

 ### Bitwise operations
-- `bcomplement`: Pops top of the stack.
+- `bnot`: Pops top of the stack.
 Pushes the bitwise complement of that Integer.
 - `bor`: Pops the top two elements `a` and `b` (`a` being the item originally on top).
 Pushes the bitwise or of these two Integers.
 - `band`: Pops the top two elements `a` and `b` (`a` being the item originally on top).
 Pushes the bitwise and of these two Integers.